automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Iguanacolossus.md

 # Iguanacolossus
-## Description: A brand-new ornithopod from North America.
+## A brand-new ornithopod from North America.